Free exhaust fan inspection checklist

 - Electrical connections: check isolator condition terminal tightness and earth continuity

-How to complete an exhaust fan inspection
+How to use this exhaust fan inspection checklist

 Exhaust fan inspection frequency depends on the application and risk level.
 Kitchen exhaust fans typically require monthly inspection and cleaning due to grease buildup.
 General ventilation and car park exhaust fans are commonly inspected quarterly.
 Critical exhaust systems in laboratories or hazardous areas may require weekly or even daily checks.